 How long your personal information will be stored for

 We only keep your personal information for as long as is necessary to fulfil the purposes for which we use it.
 We will normally retain your personal data for 6 years after our relationship with you has come to an end.
 Alternatively, we may retain your personal data for a shorter period after the end of requirements.
 Our relationship with you where such shorter retention period only is necessary to fulfil the purposes for which we use your personal data.
-We will delete all data after 6 years from our last business interaction with you unless we are subject to a legal requirement to retain it for longer or in other exceptional circumstances (for example where we need to retain the data in connection with legal proceedings).
+We will delete all your personal data the end of its retention period unless we are subject to a legal requirement to retain it for longer or in other exceptional circumstances (for example where we need to retain the data in connection with legal proceedings).

 Your personal information is protected under data protection law and you have a number of rights (explained below) which you can seek to exercise.
 Please contact us using the details shown below if you wish to do so, or if you have any queries in relation to your rights.
 If you seek to exercise your rights, we will explain to you whether or not the right is available to you as these rights do not apply in all circumstances.

 Right of access

 Subject to certain exceptions, you have the right of access to information that we hold about you upon request.
-You can exercise this right by making a request in writing, by email or telephone using the contact details in the contact section below.
+You can exercise this right by making a request using the contact details in the contact section below.

 Right to rectify your personal information